 When you are finally able to relax and get over the fact that you're writing out your raw honest feelings into a notebook, the moment your pen hits that paper you begin to start to write honestly and express how you truly feel about yourself, people, and events that are happening in your life and affecting you.

-It Helps Me Become A Better Problem Solver
+Become A Better Problem Solver

 Ever had a thought swim around in your head all day causing you great anxiety and unease?
 Well I've learned that writing down those negative thoughts down allows me to get them out of my head and onto the page so that I can analyze the thought, where it comes from, and how to solve it, so I can finally go on about my day.
 Small problems or big problems, it doesn't matter!